bestmahdi2/rhythm-dock-electron/README.md

     ```

 2.  **Install dependencies:**
-    This command will also trigger the `postinstall` script to correctly build the native `better-sqlite3` module for Electron.
+    This command will also trigger the `postinstall` script to correctly configure native dependencies for Electron.
     ```bash
     npm install
     ```